 6.3 Hospitality given and received by senior staff

-We publish details of hospitality given and received by the Auditor General and management committee.
+We publish details of hospitality given and received by the Board and directors.
 You can access this information in our hospitality and expenses section.

 6.4 Register of interests